Prolapse & Incontinence: Regain Control of Your Active Life

 Moderator: Welcome to our chat today with Cleveland Clinic's Glickman Urological & Kidney Institute specialist, Dr. Sandip Vasavada.
 We are thrilled to have him here with us to share his knowledge about prolapse and incontinence.

-Incontenence & Over Active Bladder (OAB)
+Incontinence & Over Active Bladder (OAB)

 swh: I am a 55-year-old female and I am experiencing adult bedwetting periodically, about once or twice a month.
 I'm wearing something like "Depends" every night, just in case it happens.
 I don't want to live like this and especially don’t want to have to wear these "diapers" to bed every night.
 Is this common for women my age and what are the treatment options?